itishprasad30/spotify-web-app-redesign/README.md

-# I made a spotify Redesign app.
+#  spotify Redesign app [using spotify build in api ]
+## the main foucs is to how to collect data from api and redesign this app .
 ### TechStack Used In this Project

 > Note play back features works on only premium membership